lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 5. Then, with that cleaned, we source the clean_photo code code.

-6-7.
-We should eventually then add in the next two cleaning reps.
+6-8.
+We should eventually then add in the next three cleaning reps.

-8. Once 1 is functional we can write this out.
+9. Once 1 is functional we can write this out.
 Call it what you like but we must delete or archive the other random output files that we no longer need!

 <><><><>